Chart Color Schemes

 Bohle Plains ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bohle Plains had a cultural diversity level below average, with 85.1% of its population born in Australia, 93.4% being citizens, and 90.5% speaking English only at home.
-Christianity was the predominant religion, comprising 52.6% of Bohle Plains' population.
-While Judaism's representation was similar to the rest of Queensland at 0.1%, there were notable overrepresentations in certain ethnic groups: Sri Lankan (0.3%), South African (0.5%), and Italian (3.8%).
+Bohle Plains had a lower than average cultural diversity, with 85.1% of its population born in Australia, 93.4% being citizens, and 90.5% speaking English only at home.
+The predominant religion was Christianity, accounting for 52.6% of Bohle Plains' population.
+Judaism was overrepresented at 0.1%, compared to the regional average of also 0.1%.

 Frequently Asked Questions - Diversity